polyswarm/parity/README.md

 ## Docker Setup

-Pull the priv-testnet docker image from the gitlab container registry, or build with the provided `Dockerfile`.
-Run with `launch_priv_testnet_docker.sh`.
+Pull the `polyswarm/parity` docker image from the gitlab container registry, or build with the provided `Dockerfile`.
+Run with `launch_parity_docker.sh`.

 ## Local Setup

-Run with `launch_priv_testnet_local.sh`.
+TODO

 ## Customizing

-If you add new keyfiles, will need to change the unlock arguments in both `Dockerfile` and `launch_priv_testnet_local.sh`.

-TODO: script to regenerate these.
+TODO